Unil-SGC/unil-sgc.github.io/people.md

 [**Yuri Podladchikov**](https://applicationspub.unil.ch/interpub/noauth/php/Un/UnPers.php?PerNum=1114982&LanCode=8&menu=coord)

-> Blurb about research with link to personal website
+> Yuri's research targets the physics of geological processes with emphasis on multi-physics coupling owing to thermo-hydro-mechanical and chemical interactions.
+He pushes the boundaries of HPC and fosters the lateral spreading of supercomputing in the Earth sciences.

 [**Céline Rozenblat**](https://applicationspub.unil.ch/interpub/noauth/php/Un/UnPers.php?PerNum=1048878&LanCode=8&menu=coord)

-> Céline researches are widely directed on the relations between evolutions of powers and values and networks dynamics into systems of territories.
+> Céline's research is widely directed on the relations between evolutions of powers and values and networks dynamics into systems of territories.
 In order to develop these topics in a comparative point of view, she built many large database on European cities and on networks since 1987.

 ### Assistant

 [**Haokun Liu**](https://applicationspub.unil.ch/interpub/noauth/php/Un/UnPers.php?PerNum=1265460&LanCode=8)

-> Haokun is a student assistant in Swiss Geocomputing Center.
-His research are focusing on the urban complexity, health geography and spatial data science.
+> Haokun is a student assistant in the Swiss Geocomputing Centre.
+His research focusses on the urban complexity, health geography and spatial data science.